 School name:

 Your name:

 Pupil's name:

 Your relationship to the pupil:

 Address:

 Postcode:

-Day time telephone number:
+Day time telephone

+number:

-Evening telephone number:
+Evening telephone

+number:

 Email address:

-Please give details of your co school about it. omplaint, including whether you have spoken to anybody at the
+school about it. omplaint, including whether you have spoken to anybody at the

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

+by wild.

 Complaint referred to:

+Dates

 Date: